openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

-tell the thread to sleep for a certain amount of milliseconds
+Tell the thread to sleep for a certain amount of milliseconds.

-this is useful inside the threadedFunction() when a thread is waiting for input to process:
+This is useful inside the threadedFunction() when a thread is waiting for input to process: void MyThreadedClass::threadedFunction()
+{

-void myClass::threadedFunction(){ // start
+    // start

-while(isThreadRunning()){
+    while(isThreadRunning())
+    {
+        // bReadyToProcess can be set from outside the threadedFuntion.
+        // perhaps by another thread that downloads data, or loads
+        // some media, etc.

-    if(bReadyToProcess == true){
+        if(bReadyToProcess == true)
+        {
             // do some time intensive processing
             bReadyToProcess = false;
         }
-    else{
+        else
+        {
             // sleep the thread to give up some cpu sleep(20);
         }
     }
     // done
 }

-not sleeping the thread means the thread will take 100% of the cpu while it's waiting and will impact performance of your app
+If the user does not give the thread a chance to sleep, the thread may take 100% of the CPU core while it's looping as it waits for something to do.
+This may lead to poor application performance.